-The Saatchi Gallery is as controversial and joyful as its owner is, business person Charles Saatchi.
-With past glories such as the discovery of Damien Hirst's 'Formaldehyde Shark', this gallery offers a fantastic opportunity to sneak a peak at the next bright young things in the world of the now famous YBAs (Young British Artists).
+The Saatchi Gallery is as eclectic, intriguing and joyful as its owner Charles Saatchi.
+With past glories such as the discovery of Damien Hirst's 'Formaldehyde Shark', this gallery offers a fantastic opportunity to take a peek at the upcoming, bright and talented artists from the world of the now famous YBAs (Young British Artists).
 It's best to call before going, as there is not always a special exhibition on.
 Free admissions for all shows.

 The Victoria and Albert Museum celebrates the rich culture of a bygone era.
 It includes around 4.5 million objects including ceramics, fashion, furniture, glass, metalwork, paintings, photographs, prints, sculpture and textiles.
 Collections from as far as East Asia, South and Southeast Asia, the Middle East and Egypt are housed in the V&A Museum.
 One can explore the world's most comprehensive holding of post-classical European sculpture.
 The museum frequently holds exhibitions of its collections.
 And what's more, you could even shop for books, stationery, gifts and jewelry at the museum.
 After working up an appetite, head to the V&A Cafe for a bite.